Please be ready with your application reference number starting with 'P'. For example P1234567

 Employing a candidate with a history of corporate fraud may compromise your organisation’s internal policies.

-Obtaining these kinds of licenses require a National Criminal History Check result;
+Obtaining these kinds of licenses require a Nationally Coordinated Criminal History Check result;

 If you are an individual, you can obtain a national criminal record check certificate online via Australian National Character Check’s police check application form.
 The results are dispatched via email.